cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/a_christmas_wish_2011.md

 description = """A broke single mother lands a job at a small town diner where the kindly patrons and staff help her family to have a happy holiday."""

 [taxonomies]
-xmas_genres = ['Drama', 'Family', 'TV Movie', 'Hallmark', 'Comedy']
+xmas_genres = ['Comedy', 'Hallmark', 'TV Movie', 'Family', 'Drama']

 [extra]
 film_url = """https://letterboxd.com/film/a-christmas-wish/"""